 4.8 Hashtag Comparison - Positive vs. Negative

-We want to identify words or phrases that is utilized by users under different sentiment groups, which can potentially help narrowing down reasons why certain users tend to have different sentiment, especially positive and negative ones.
-In order to accomplish this, we generated wordclouds for hashtag column by word frequencies under different sentiment groups.
+We want to identify words or phrases that are utilized by users under different sentiment groups, which can potentially help narrow down reasons why certain users tend to have different sentiment, especially positive and negative ones.
+In order to accomplish this, we generated wordclouds from hashtags that were captured with the hashtags variable using word frequencies under different sentiment groups.

-As we can tell from the wordcloud among positive sentiment group that hashtags with types of vaccine names and words, such as, science, scientists, grateful, firstdose are of high frenquency.
-While negative sentiment group also include hashtags with vaccine names, other phrases such as, obesity, fitness, and lots of location names tend to pop up.
-This leads us to hypothesis that users with positive sentiment tends to express their appreciation for science, and most negative sentiments may be due to frustration with certain health conditions, availibity of vaccine in certain locations, or purely sentiment towards a particular location instead of the vaccine itself.
-This may set a direction for researchers to further study the root cause for positive or negative sentiment towards vaccine and help government here and abroad to overcome objectives from general public.
+The wordcloud of hashtags from the positive sentiment group showed a high frequency from types of vaccine names and words such as, science, scientists, grateful and firstdose.
+While the negative sentiment group also includes a high frequency of hashtags that include vaccine names, we also see words such as obesity and fitness and lots of location names.
+This leads us to hypothesis that users with positive sentiment tend to express their appreciation for science, while users may express negative sentiment due to frustration with various health conditions, local vaccine availibity or towards a particular location rather than the vaccine itself.
+This may set a direction for researchers to further study the root cause for positive or negative sentiment towards covid vaccines and help both domestic and foreign governments to overcome vaccination objectives from the general public.
 (I tried to put in wordcloud but can’t attach the graph successfully…)

 5 Conclusions